ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 ## **Windows Install**

-IMPORTANT!
-This is experimental and not production ready.
-It's available mainly for other devs in case they want to help out or check it out.

 1. Download a fresh installer from https://www.msys2.org and install it

 2. Open the MSYS2 UCRT64 terminal (important — not MinGW64, not the base MSYS2).